|Born||in Brooklyn, New York, USA|

 Mini Bio (1)

-Adept at both comedy and drama, veteran actress Joyce Van Patten was born in New York City.
-Prodded by a typically assertive stage mother, Joyce and her equally famous older brother Dick Van Patten displayed natural talent and did quite well for themselves at an early age.
-Joyce was auditioning for modeling roles before reaching her first birthday, and by age eight, was appearing on radio and on Broadway in "Love's Old Sweet Song" by William Saroyan.
-One year later, she and Dick had bit roles in the film Reg'lar Fellers (1941) and appeared together in the play "The Wind Is Ninety" (1945).
+Adept at both comedy and drama, veteran "second lead" and character actress Joyce Van Patten was born on March 9, 1934, in New York City.
+Prodded by a typically assertive magazine editor (stage) mother, Joyce and her equally famous older brother Dick Van Patten displayed natural talent and began performing regularly at a very early age.

 - IMDb Mini Biography By: Gary Brumburgh / firstname.lastname@example.org

 Hal Lynch (21 January 1968 - September 1970) (divorced)

 Martin Balsam (18 August 1957 - 14 August 1962) (divorced) (1 child)

 Thomas Casey King (15 July 1950 - 1953) (divorced) (1 child)